Graduate Diploma in International Relations

-Applicants must have successfully completed an undergraduate degree (or its equivalent) in the humanities and social sciences or a cognate discipline with a 60% average.
-Where a 60% average has not been achieved appropriate professional experience will be taken into account, especially if it involves substantial written work.
+Applicants must have successfully completed an undergraduate degree (or its equivalent) in the humanities and social sciences or a cognate discipline with a 60 per cent average.
+Where a 60 per cent average has not been achieved appropriate professional experience will be taken into account, especially if it involves substantial written work.

 Public service, political parties, international organisations, government and non-government agencies, journalism, media, public relations, education, welfare, health policy, business administration, corporate-government relations, academia, think tanks, and research institutes.